-- SECTION 1.
+- 1 SECTION 1.
 Chapter 21A of the General Laws, as appearing in the 2020 Official - 2 Edition, is hereby amended by adding the following section:- - 3 Section 28. (a) There shall be established an advisory council under the executive office - 4 of energy and environmental affairs, known as the urban forest advisory council.
-Members shall - 5 be appointed by the secretary from public, private, and nongovernmental organizations with - 6 expertise in urban forestry, ecology, arboriculture, landscape architecture, green infrastructure, - 7 demand-side energy efficiency management, and climate change resilience and mitigation.
-Such - 8 members may include representatives from the following: (i) municipal arboriculture or tree - 9 warden associations; (ii) arboriculture or nursery industry associations; (iii) urban landscape architecture associations; (iv) demand-side energy efficiency management organizations; (v) green infrastructure and climate change resilience and mitigation organizations; (vi) nonprofit organizations with experience in planting trees; (vii) environmental organizations with expertise in energy conservation, energy efficiency, or green infrastructure building practices; (viii) local affordable housing or community development organizations; (ix) workforce development programs; (x) municipal departments of public works responsible for roads, water mains, sewers, and utility infrastructure; (xi) researchers with expertise in data collection related to natural resources, energy management, and climate change indicators; (xii) gas companies; (xiii) electric distribution companies; (xiv) nonprofit transportation organizations with expertise in clean transportation; (xv) nonprofit organizations with expertise in municipal finance; (xvi) the Metropolitan Area Planning Council, other regional planning agencies, and the Massachusetts Municipal Association; (xvii) small business associations; (xviii) organized labor associations; (ix) municipal tree committees; (xx) officials from the department of conservation and recreation, the department of environmental protection, and the department of transportation; (xxi) agricultural high schools; (xxii) federally recognized and state acknowledged tribes within the commonwealth; and (xxiii) the University of Massachusetts Amherst Center for Agriculture, Food, and the Environment.
+Members shall - 5 be appointed by the secretary from public, private, and nongovernmental organizations with - 6 expertise in urban forestry, ecology, arboriculture, landscape architecture, green infrastructure, - demand-side energy efficiency management, public health, and climate change resilience and - 8 mitigation.
+Such members may include representatives from the following: (i) municipal - 9 arboriculture or tree warden associations; (ii) arboriculture or nursery industry associations; (iii) - urban landscape architecture associations; (iv) demand-side energy efficiency management - organizations; (v) green infrastructure and climate change resilience and mitigation organizations; (vi) nonprofit organizations with experience in planting or maintaining trees; (vii) environmental organizations with expertise in energy conservation, energy efficiency, or green infrastructure building practices; (viii) local affordable housing or community development organizations; (ix) workforce development programs; (x) municipal departments of public works responsible for roads, water mains, sewers, and utility infrastructure; (xi) researchers with expertise in data collection related to natural resources, energy management, and climate change indicators; (xii) gas companies; (xiii) electric distribution companies; (xiv) nonprofit transportation organizations with expertise in clean transportation; (xv) nonprofit organizations with expertise in municipal finance; (xvi) the Metropolitan Area Planning Council, other regional planning agencies, and the Massachusetts Municipal Association; (xvii) small business associations; (xviii) organized labor associations; (ix) municipal tree committees; (xx) officials from the department of conservation and recreation, the department of environmental protection, and the department of transportation; (xxi) agricultural high schools; (xxii) federally recognized and state acknowledged tribes within the commonwealth; (xxiii) environmental justice or community-based organizations; and (xxi) the University of Massachusetts Amherst Center for Agriculture, Food, and the Environment.
 At least one member of the advisory council shall have a background in ecology and knowledge of native trees in urban settings.